rileyfletch/rileyfletch/README.md

 ## Hi, I'm Riley 👋
 🏛️ I'm studying computer science and data science at the University of Virginia.

-👨‍💻 In my free time I'm learning about web development, machine learning, and systems programming - but I love all things computer related.
+👨‍💻 In my free time I'm learning about web development, machine learning, and systems programming.

+🏙️ My current goal is to become a full time software engineer.